Skip to content ↓

 Phonics

-Children at Sheringdale are taught to read using the synthetic phonics scheme Jolly Phonics.
+Children at Sheringdale are taught to read using the systematic synthetic phonics scheme Jolly Phonics.
 This is the approach that children in Reception are taught all 42 sounds at a pace of 4-5 sounds per week.
 This progresses through the rest of KS1 to complete their Phonics understanding.
-At all times, we look at the needs of individual children and ensure the curriculum coverage is meeting their needs, Intervention and additional phonics teaching is put in place to help and support children and sometimes stages are retaught and practiced more to help the children retain the sound in their long-term memory.
+At all times, we look at the needs of individual children and ensure the curriculum coverage is meeting their needs.
+In Reception, Children will take home reading books that are carefully matched to their current phonic learning at school.
+Intervention and additional phonics teaching is put in place to help and support children and sometimes stages are retaught and practised more to help the children retain the sound in their long-term memory.

 Reading